r4victor/tenthousandmeters/content/blog/python_bts_07.md

 TypeError: can't set attributes of built-in/extension type 'int'
 ```

 It also checks whether the attribute is a special method.
 If the attribute is a special method, it updates the slots corresponding to that special method.
-For example, if we define the `__add__()` special method on an existing class, CPython will set the `nb_add` slot of the class to the default implementation that calls the method.
+For example, if we define the `__add__()` special method on an existing class, it will set the `nb_add` slot of the class to the default implementation that calls the method.
 Due to this mechanism, special methods and slots of a class are kept in sync.

 ### type_getattro()

-The `type_getattro()` function, an implemenation of the `tp_getattro` slot, resembles the generic function:
+The `type_getattro()` function, an implemenation of the `tp_getattro` slot, doesn't call the generic function but resembles it:

 ```C
 /* This is similar to PyObject_GenericGetAttr(),